 Strong financial management can increase the ability of Global Fund implementers to achieve greater impact against HIV, tuberculosis and malaria.
-The Global Fund provides its implementing partners with opportunities to strengthen their work in these areas:
+The Global Fund offers a variety of resources for grant implementers:

 The Guidelines for Grant Budgeting describe budget requirements during the development, review and implementation of Global Fund-supported programs, and allow implementers to understand the Global Fund’s financial policies and procedures.
 They establish clear eligibility criteria for grant expenditures and requirements for monitoring and financial reporting obligations.

 A progress update/disbursement request (PU/DR) is prepared by a Principal Recipient to report on progress on the latest completed period of program implementation and to request funding.
 Our guidelines support Principal Recipients and Local Fund Agents to complete their reports.

 A financial closure report is presented by a Principal Recipient at the end of a grant or implementation period and contains information on the final closing cash balance, final recoverable amount, and final current and cumulative expenditure.
 Our guidelines explain the process.